21 Top Social Media Sites to Consider for Your Brand in 2023

 Pinterest is a one-stop shop for inspiration and discovering new products and ideas.
 On Pinterest, users "pin" photos that link to websites, product pages, blog posts, and other content across the internet.
 It's a great platform for driving traffic to your website, and Pinterest users are 7x more likely to purchase products they've pinned.

-Twitter users love to post news, entertainment, sports, politics, and more.
-What makes Twitter different from most other social media sites is it strongly emphasizes real-time information — things happening and trending right now — and in just 280 characters (140 for Japanese, Korean, and Chinese).
+Twitter, a platform with about 238 million monthly active users (as of Q2), invites an audience that loves to post news, entertainment, sports, politics, and more.
+What makes Twitter different from most other social networking sites is it strongly emphasizes real-time information — things happening and trending right now — and in just 280 characters (140 for Japanese, Korean, and Chinese).

 Many brands use Twitter as an alternate customer service channel.
 According to advertisers on Twitter, more than 80 percent of social customer service requests happen on Twitter.
 And Salesforce calls Twitter the “New 1-800 Number for Customer Service.”

-If you’re new to the platform, then check out our Twitter Tips for Beginners.
-After you’ve mastered the basics, move on to exploring the 20 Hidden Ways to Use Advanced Search for Marketing and Sales.
+If you’re new to the platform, check out our Twitter Tips for Beginners.
+After you’ve mastered the basics, explore the 20 Hidden Ways to Use Advanced Search for Marketing and Sales.

 Reddit, known for its popular upvoting feature, has been called the "front page of the internet," thanks to its mix of current events, celebrity "ask me anything" (AMA) events, and in-depth discussions of niche topics.